Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Evaluation

 Comparing these perturbation magnitudes against numerical errors in Figure~\ref{fig:inference_accuracy} reveals a critical vulnerability when using bfloat16 precision.
 In many configurations, adversarial perturbations fall within or near bfloat16's recomputation error range, making it nearly impossible to establish an effective threshold that distinguishes malicious perturbations from legitimate numerical errors without triggering excessive false positives.
 This enables attacks that evade detection by exploiting the inherent numerical tolerance.

+We note, however, that even when the precision setting leaves room for such perturbations, mounting this attack at inference time remains difficult in practice.
+Crafting an adversarial perturbation requires backpropagation through the model and solving an optimization problem, whereas inference requests issued by clients are typically expected to be served in real time.
+The provider therefore rarely has a sufficient time window to solve the optimization and still return the result within the expected latency.

-In contrast, float32's numerical errors remain orders of magnitude smaller than even the minimum adversarial perturbations across all configurations.
-This separation provides a clear security margin for detection.
-Furthermore, float64 precision provides far more separation than necessary for verification, reducing numerical errors to negligible levels.
-Therefore, inference verification requires at least float32 precision.
+In contrast to bfloat16, float32 keeps numerical errors orders of magnitude smaller than even the minimum adversarial perturbations across all configurations, providing a clear security margin for detection.
+Going further, float64 reduces numerical errors to negligible levels, offering more separation than verification needs.
+Since the latency argument above is a practical mitigation rather than a security guarantee, float32 should be regarded as the minimum precision for inference verification.
 Importantly, both precision levels are supported by standard GPU hardware, preserving \sysname's seamless integration with existing ML infrastructure.